NotePlan/plugins/jgclark.Reviews/README.md

 - `@reviewed(YYYY-MM-DD)`: last time this project was reviewed, using this plugin
 - `@start(YYY-MM-DD)`: project's start date
 - `@due(YYY-MM-DD)`: project's due date
+- `@completed(YYY-MM-DD)`: date project was completed (if relevant)
+- `@cancelled(YYY-MM-DD)`: date project was cancelled (if relevant)

 Similarly, if you follow the PARA method, then you will also have "**Areas** of responsibility" to maintain, and I use a `#area` tag to mark these.
-These don't normally have a start or end date, but they also need reviewing.
+These don't normally have a start/end/completed dates, but they also need reviewing.
 For example:

 ```markdown
 # Car maintenance